zizitizi/pardar/nginx/reverseproxy.md

 /etc/nginx/conf.d  folder. then each site have one conf file in this directory . dont forget not to remove default site to manage error.

 in my case i have to seperate domain name in 1 ip , then 2 file in that folder

+also i install cert bot and add auto